tvlabs/edge264/README.md

 typedef struct Edge264Frame {
 	const uint8_t *samples[3]; // Y/Cb/Cr planes
 	const uint8_t *samples_mvc[3]; // second view
-	int8_t pixel_depth_Y; // 0 for 8-bit, 1 for 16-bit
+	const uint8_t *mb_errors; // probabilities (0..255) for each macroblock to be erroneous, NULL if there are no errors, values are spaced by stride_mb in memory int8_t pixel_depth_Y; // 0 for 8-bit, 1 for 16-bit
 	int8_t pixel_depth_C;
 	int16_t width_Y;